nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/opentelemetry.md

 | `/debug/pprof/symbol` | Symbol lookup | no (available via HTTP) |
 | `/debug/pprof/` | Index of all profiles | no (available via HTTP) |

-Alloy writes the five scraped profile types into Pyroscope.
-View flame graphs in the Pyroscope UI (http://localhost:4040 when using the local stack) or the **Pyroscope – Porch profiling** Grafana dashboard.
-See [Local Performance Monitoring Deployment]({{% relref "/docs/6_configuration_and_deployments/deployments/local-performance-monitoring-deployment" %}}) for URLs and dashboards.
+Alloy writes the five scraped profile types into Pyroscope where it can be viewed in the Pyroscope or Grafana UI.

 ### Complete Pprof Example